New Mandatory Water Restrictions In Effect August 1, 2015

-- Outdoor watering of lawns and ornamental plants limited to one day per week (please do not water beyond the soil's absorbtion capacity in order to prevent runoff).
+- Customers must adhere to an odd/even watering schedule.
 Customers with street addresses that end in an odd number may use all forms of irrigation only on Saturdays and may use drip irrigation and hand watering of trees, shrubs and containerized plants on Tuesdays.
 Customers with street addresses that end in an even number may use all forms of irrigation only on Sundays and use drip or hand watering of trees, shrubs and containerized plants on Wednesdays.
 No spray irrigation is permitted Monday through Friday, except in food producing gardens and farms.